-Lowering your credit card interest rate could save you hundreds or even thousands of dollars.
+Lowering your credit card or loan interest rate could save you hundreds or even thousands of dollars.
 If you owe $15,762, the average amount for a household in the United States, then you could save nearly $300 just by lowering your interest rate by 2 percent.

 The more you owe and the higher your current rate is, the more important it is for you to negotiate for a better interest rate.
 Many people find that they can lower their rates by following these four tips.